gabriel-dval/mnist_cnns/README.md

 ## Getting Started

 These instructions will describe the contents of this repo and help navigate the available files.
 There are 3 python scripts, each encoding a different model (except the localization script, which implements both a convolutional model and a ResNet).
-These are only to to track the changes and development of the models - please view the mnist.ipynb notebook for the detailed steps of data analysis and model architectures.
+These are only to to track the changes and development of the models - please view the PetitProjet_DUVAL.ipynb notebook for the detailed steps of data analysis and model architectures.

 ### Prerequisite packages